63 Ji4 Ji4 既濟

 When hexagram Ji Ji has reached its end, all the six lines remain unchanging.
 If all are fixed, how can this last long?

 Enlightenment through six six: Soaking the head signifies that one is completely plunged into a crisis; the situation is dangerous.
-If this line can change to masculine to break the stasis, the hexagram will become Jia Ren (37), the household, i.e. a haven and the safest place.
-Here its members rebuild a wealthy and prestigious family with concerted effort after having been hurt in Ming Yi (36) and retreated home.
+If this line can make a change to break the stasis, the upper trigram Kan will disappear and the hexagram will become Jia Ren (37), the household, i.e. a haven and the safest place.
+Here a wealthy and prestigious household will be rebuilt with the concerted effort of its members after the dark years of Ming Yi (36).
 This is meaningful, particularly when the fox has lost everything at the end of hexagram 63.